-Google uses conversion data for campaign performance reporting in your account, as an input for features such as Conversion Optimizer, and in aggregate for the benefit of advertisers.
+Google uses conversion data for campaign performance reporting in your account, as an input for features such as Target CPA, and other conversion-based automated bid strategies, and in aggregate for the benefit of advertisers.
 It's Google's policy to restrict access to conversion data, both inside and outside Google.
 Unless we have an advertiser's permission, we don't share advertiser-specific conversion data with other advertisers.

 When you track conversions, this conversion data will appear in your reports to help you make informed campaign management decisions.
 Reports containing your conversion data are available through your AdWords account and any linked manager accounts (MCC).

 Google may also use conversion data to improve your campaign performance.
-For example, Google provides Conversion Optimizer, an optional feature that automatically optimizes your bids based on past conversion data, with the goal of improving your overall ROI.
+For example, Google provides Target CPA, an automated bid strategy that automatically optimizes your bids based on past conversion data, with the goal of improving your overall ROI.
 Google may use conversion data to improve the performance of certain types of campaigns without requiring you to opt in.
 For example, Google may use app download conversion data to stop promoting your app to a user who's already installed it.

 About revenue information